 - The dressing can be made ahead and stored in an airtight container for up to 4 days.

-- Combine ¾ cup vegetable oil, 4½ tablespoons rice wine vinegar, 2¼ tablespoons tamari or soy sauce, 1½ tablespoons Dijon mustard, 1-3 tablespoons freshly grated ginger(to taste; I like more than most people), 3¾ tablespoons honey, ⅓ teaspoon toasted sesame oil, and ⅓ teaspoon sriracha hot sauce in the immersion blender container (if you do not have an immersion blender, you may use a regular blender).
+- Combine ¾ cup vegetable oil, 4½ tablespoons rice wine vinegar, 2¼ tablespoons tamari or soy sauce, 1½ tablespoons Dijon mustard, 1 to 3 tablespoons freshly grated ginger(to taste; I like more than most people), 3¾ tablespoons honey, ⅓ teaspoon toasted sesame oil, and ⅓ teaspoon sriracha hot sauce in the immersion blender container (if you do not have an immersion blender, you may use a regular blender).
 I do not recommend using a whisk to mix the dressing as it will be difficult to get it to the point of emulsifying.

 - Blend for 1-2 minutes until the mixture has emulsified into a smooth consistency.